To open an Etsy shop, visit Etsy.com/sell

 - Set accurate processing times to give shoppers an idea of when they’ll receive the item

-Consider how you'll set your shipping prices or offering free shipping
+Consider how you'll set your postage prices or offering free delivery

 Marketing, branding, and promotion